-21 To strengthen the capacity of individual coastal States to respond efficiently to marine pollution incidents through development of sub-regional operational a) Contracting Parties to assess, prepare, or review and adopt, with [high priority] if appropriate action has not been already taken, national contingency plans and to establish national systems for preparedness for and response to oil and HNS spills from ships and other marine vehicles and structures, with a view to creating the necessary conditions for the development of sub-regional agreements Appropriate action by the maritime administration and the Secretariat Nil agreements and contingency plans b) Contracting Parties to negotiate and endeavour to conclude, with [medium priority], sub-regional agreements covering the entire Mediterranean region Ditto.
-Nil c) the Secretariat to continue assisting the Contracting Parties that have not yet adopted their national contingency plans or need to review their national contingency plans to integrate HNS and/or offshore components, in the development or update and implementation of national preparedness and response systems Staff time Nil d) the Secretariat to facilitate the assessment of national contingency plans and national response systems, through self-assessment or peer reviews to commensurate their response capacities with the existing oil and HNS spill risks from ships and other marine vehicles and structures and to evaluate gaps between national plans in order to define appropriate actions to ensure the compatibility of operational arrangements in view of the conclusion of bilateral and/or sub-regional agreements Staff time and travel 24 See footnote 24 e) the Secretariat to continue assisting Contracting Parties, which so request, in preparing or reviewing sub-regional contingency plans and in drafting agreements on their implementation Ditto.
-Ditto. f) the Secretariat, in carrying out the above requests, to utilize advice and material which may be made available by other Regional Agreements, by EMSA under its Oil and HNS Action Plans and by the Union Civil Protection Mechanism Staff time Nil g) the Secretariat to explore the possibility of obtaining assistance for the above purposes under the IMO Integrated Technical Co- operation Programme and to mobilise external resources and means inter alia through the private sector, the Union Civil Protection Mechanism and other funding mechanisms Staff time Nil
+SPECIFIC OBJECTIVE ACTIVITY MEANS REQUIRED ESTIMATED ADDITIONAL COST (EURO) c) the Secretariat to continue assisting the Contracting Parties that have not yet adopted their national contingency plans or need to review their national contingency plans to integrate HNS and/or offshore components, in the development or update and implementation of national preparedness and response systems Staff time Nil d) the Secretariat to facilitate the assessment of national contingency plans and national response systems, through self-assessment or peer reviews to commensurate their response capacities with the existing oil and HNS spill risks from ships and other marine vehicles and structures and to evaluate gaps between national plans in order to define appropriate actions to ensure the compatibility of operational arrangements in view of the conclusion of bilateral and/or sub-regional agreements Staff time and travel 42 See footnote 23 e) the Secretariat to continue assisting Contracting Parties, which so request, in preparing or reviewing sub-regional contingency plans and in drafting agreements on their implementation Ditto.
+Ditto. f) the Secretariat, in carrying out the above requests, to utilize advice and material which may be made available by other Regional Agreements, by EMSA under its relevant Action Plans and by the Union Civil Protection Mechanism Staff time Nil g) the Secretariat to explore the possibility of obtaining assistance for the above purposes under the IMO Integrated Technical Cooperation Programme and to mobilise external resources and means inter alia from external donors, the private sector and the Union Civil Protection Mechanism Staff time Nil

-24 A travel budget for the Secretariat to implement the Revised Regional Strategy amounting to 15,000 euro per year for six years (2016-2021) has been estimated, as reflected at the end of the table.
+A travel budget for the Secretariat to implement the [Revised Draft] Regional Strategy amounting to 15,000 euro per year for six years (2016-2021) has been estimated, as reflected at the end of the table.

-SUMMARY OF COSTS OF IMPLEMENTATION OF THE REVISED REGIONAL STRATEGY 2016-2021, ADDITIONAL TO THE COST OF ENGAGING ONE DEDICATED OFFICER FOR EACH ADMINISTRATION Travel budget for the Secretariat 2016-2021 Travel required, inter alia , under activities 2 d) to f); 3 c) to e); 6 e) & f); 7 e); 17 f); and 21 d) 90,000 External consultancy support Approximate cost of external consultants engaged under activities 2 d) to f); 4 i and h); 10 f); 11 c); 12 c); 13 c); 16 c and 20 a) to g) 615,000 Seminars and training activities Approximate cost of holding regional seminars and training under activities 4 h); 8 c); 13 d); 15 d); 18 c); and 19 c) and f), including external support where appropriate 750,000 IT Maintenance Approminate cost for IT development and maintenance under activities 7 d); 16 e) and 18 e).
-162,000 TOTAL 1,617,000
+DEDICATED OFFICER FOR EACH ADMIN ISTRATION Travel budget for the Secretariat 2016-2021 Travel required, inter alia , under activities 3 d) to f); 4 c) to e); 7 d); 8 e); 10 d); 18 f); 20 h) and 22 d) and e) 90,00 External consultancy support Approximate cost of external consultants engaged under activities 3 d) to g); 5 h) and i); 6 c); 9 c); 12 c); 14 c); 15 d); 17 c) and e); 19 e); 20 e) and 21 e) to g) 600,000 Seminars and training activities Approximate cost of holding regional seminars and training under activities 3 a) to c); 5 h); 9 c); 15 e); 19 e); and 20 a) and b) and e) to f), including external support where appropriate 675,000 IT Maintenance Approximate cost for IT development and maintenance under activities 8 d) and 19 e).
+162,000